About Cialis (Tadalafil)

 Driving and using machines

-Some men taking CIALIS in clinical studies have reported dizziness.
+Some men taking TADALAFIL in clinical studies have reported dizziness.
 Check carefully how you react to the tablets before driving or using machines.

 If you have an intolerance to some sugars, contact your doctor before taking this medicine.